 The thumb loop is thicker to prevent the snapping and fraying that seems to be a problem with a lot of wraps on the market.

 Though Stoic offers these wrist wraps in a few sizes, there are no alternate color choices.
 These wrist wraps are also not recommended for machine washing.
-Despite that, customers raved about them, rating them 4.7 out of 5 stars on Amazon.
+Despite that, customers raved about them.

 To see a video of the Stoic Wrist Wraps in action, watch below.
 There is also a close up of the actual product, so you can get an idea of the material.

 Bear Grips Wrist Wraps are available in a few different color choices and sizes.
 They’re also adjustable, complete with wide velcro straps to hold them in place.
-Customers loved the wrist wraps, rating them an overall 4.7 out of 5 stars.
+Customers loved the wrist wraps.

 Bear Grips themselves provide an instructional video on how to use their wrist wraps.
 You’ll be able to check out how they work and see the product’s staying power in action.